mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-07-31-spasstiii-portrait.md

 ---
 title: "Invisibility is a white shirt on a white wall"
-excerpt: "PaperFaces portrait of @spasstiii drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @spasstiii drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-spasstiii-twitter.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-spasstiii-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53]
+tags: [portrait, illustration, Paper for iOS]
 ---

 PaperFaces portrait of [@spasstiii](https://twitter.com/spasstiii).